Jean-Joooo/agfzb-CloudAppDevelopment_Capstone/README.md

 IBM Capstone Full Stack Cloud Development Capstone Project :

 Welcome to the exciting journey of my IBM Capstone Project!
 This endeavor was divided into several engaging steps, each contributing to the development and deployment of a robust application.

-Below is a breakdown of the key milestones achieved during this immersive experience:
+This is a breakdown of the key milestones achieved during this immersive experience:

 Step 1: Prework - Igniting the Spark
 Embarked on the journey by creating my IBM Cloud account, a gateway to a world of possibilities.